rockotseng/java-pcf-workshops/hystrix-README.md

 *service-a* is a REST backend which listens on the root path and replies back the message we pass in the request parameter `message`.
 It accepts 2 http headers: `delay` which controls the time it takes the service to respond.
 And `response` which controls the HTTP Status the service responds with.

 *client* is a Rest application which listens on the path `/req0` and calls the `service-a`.
-It passes the incoming http request's headers to downstream http request to the `service-a` so that we can control how long will take `service-a` to respond and/or which HTTP status code shall return.
+It passes the incoming http request's headers, specially those *service-a* supports like `message` and `delay`.
+This will allow us to control the behavior *service-a* when we call it thru the *client* application.

 This is the *client* RestController:
 ```java